top of page

 The death of a loved one is life's most painful events.
-People's reactions to death remain one of society's least understood and most "off-limits" topics for discussion.
-Oftentimes, grievers feel totally alone in dealing with their pain, loneliness, and isolation.
+Our reactions to death remain one of society's least understood and most "off-limit" topics for discussion.
+Oftentimes, grievers feel completely alone in dealing with their pain, loneliness, and isolation.
 While the experience of grief can be very isolating, we would like to help you take steps to counter the feelings of loneliness and disconnection.
 Should you need additional support, please don't hesitate to call us at (807) 547-6000.
 We will do our best to ease your bereavement and, if requested, provide a referral to a local grief counselor or therapist.

 Helping Yourself Heal